It's fun to invest in something that can lead to greater loyalty and engagement.

 The same thing happens when someone cashes in their miles for a flight, or receives a free drink after buying nine at the local coffee shop.

-Here's the bottom line: if you're going to offer additional value to your customers, whether it's an incentive, a loyalty program, a discount program, an ongoing member benefit, make sure they use it.
+Here's the bottom line: if you're going to deliver on value-added benefits...whether it's an incentive, a loyalty program, a discount program, an ongoing member benefit, make sure they use it.
 It's the only way you're going to recoup your investment.

 10 Simple Ways to Promote Your Discount Program to Members